yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ```

 In the R TDA package, simplicial complexes are typically represented as lists.
-We haven't seen lists yet, but they are quite simple to create:
+Remember they are quite simple to create:

 ```
 myFirstList <- list(1, TRUE, "There's a string in my list too!")